zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Nanda!"]
+"[Blessed One: "Nanda!"]
 I don't say, "All Shamen and Brahmins are covered by birth and aging."

 Anything you see or hear or feel here, or even the precepts and prohibitions are